 It’s not that America is the country I want my people to imitate, it’s that history itself tells us that regimes fall when they are forced, often by violence and uprisings.
 We are not dealing with a few bad cops and a few bad policies.
 From the neighborhoods, to the schools, to the public and private prisons, to the highways, black lives do not matter.
 We can keep asking for them to, we can keep asking for better policing and we can keep explaining to our so-called white allies why and how we need them.
 Or we can literally, figuratively, poetically, emotionally and yes, when necessary (and… isn’t it necessary now?)—violently fight back.
 Will that make us monsters?
 Oh, but aren’t we superhuman demons already?

 Or will that make us human?
 Will revolt by any means necessary, even, make us whole?
 Will we black Americans—pre-conditioned to believe that when we fight back, it’s a crime against God and man—ever even find out?

-Shannon M. Houston is a Staff Writer and the TV Editor for Paste.
-This New York-based writer probably has more babies than you, but that’s okay; you can still be friends.
+Shannon M. Houston is a former Staff Writer and the TV Editor for Paste.
+She’s also a writer on Little Fires Everywhere, Lovecraft Country and The Looming Towers.
 She welcomes almost all follows on Twitter.